BruhfessorX/cybercraft5e/docs/player-options/classes/ghostlink.md

 ### Path of the Void Stalker
 *The shortest path is through the walls.*
-- **3rd Level – Blink Slash:** Spend 1 GEP to teleport up to 10 ft. and make a melee attack.
+- **3rd Level – Blink Slash:** Spend 1 PP to teleport up to 10 ft. and make a melee attack.
-- **6th Level – Phase Dodge:** Spend 2 GEP to become incorporeal until the start of your next turn, avoiding all physical attacks.
+- **6th Level – Phase Dodge:** Spend 2 PP to become incorporeal until the start of your next turn, avoiding all physical attacks.
-- **10th Level – Void Strike:** Spend 3 GEP to make an attack that ignores armor and resistances.
+- **10th Level – Void Strike:** Spend 3 PP to make an attack that ignores armor and resistances.
 - **14th Level – Rapid Shift:** Phase Step’s distance increases to 30 ft.
 - **18th Level – Total Phase:** Once per long rest, become intangible for 1 minute, moving through walls and ignoring all terrain.